 Police investigating double shooting, victims seated in parked car

-BATON ROUGE- Police are investigating a double shooting that that occurred while two victims were sitting in a parked car.
+BATON ROUGE- Police are investigating a double shooting that occurred while two victims were sitting in a parked car.

-The incident happened Tuesday night on Rittermon Avenue at Addison Street.
+The incident happened Tuesday night on Ritterman Avenue at Addison Street.
 Authorities report that two victims were shot while sitting in a vehicle that was parked in a driveway of a home.

 Both victims received non-life threatening injuries and are expected to survive.